Numpienick/MMIP/docs/TESTING.md

 > Coming soon

 ## Unit tests
-The unit tests structure we are using is called Component Based unit testing.
-This basically means that every seperate folder in the application has a seperate folder in the testing folder.
-This makes it easier to find and edit tests based on components.
+We employ a unit testing structure known as Component-Based Unit Testing.
+In this approach, each individual folder within the application corresponds to a distinct folder in the testing directory.
+This organization simplifies the process of locating and modifying tests associated with specific components.
 ### Running unit tests
 - When the project is opened in Visual Studio you can open right click on the `Test` project.
 - The tests can be directly started by clicking `Run tests`.